yingx9/tp/docs/DeveloperGuide.md

 ### Edit Command Feature | [Return to contents](#table-of-contents)

-The `edit` command is facilitated by `Parser` and `Data` component to update the attributes of any resource type.
+The `edit` command is facilitated by `Parser` component to update the attributes of any resource type.
 Users can edit all attributes except ID, Tag, and Received Date, and must provide at least one argument to edit when calling the `edit` command.

 #### Implementation